kureci/quintesselator/readme.md

 # Quintesselator - Demo for Web developer role
-This is a simple demo to showcase a esponsive calculator developed using HTML, CSS and JavaScript + Bootstrap for responsiveness.
+This is a simple demo to showcase a responsive calculator developed using HTML, CSS and JavaScript + Bootstrap for responsiveness.
 I'm using Laravel just for the authentication and user registration sides of the demo.

 ### To install, please follow the steps below